Key Q3 Dates for HR

 National payroll week is one of the most underrated celebrations in HR.
 Everyone’s favorite day of the month is payday, so why not celebrate the heroes who bring us our paycheck every week (that’s you!)?
 It’s a great way to engage employees and educate them about what you do.
 Play payroll trivia, give out prizes, and eat payroll-themed foods (“PayDay” bars, anyone?).

-Two holidays packed into one!
-While September 9th falls on a Sunday, take the opportunity to show employees you care by encouraging them to share photos of their families and holiday celebrations on the company newsfeed.
+While September 13th falls on a Sunday, take the opportunity to show employees you care by encouraging them to share photos of their families and holiday celebrations on the company newsfeed.

 And just like that, summer comes to an end.
-Though the first day of Autumn falls on a Saturday, the last week in September is the perfect time to get employees geared up for Q4.
+The last week in September is the perfect time to get employees geared up for Q4.
 Help employees set goals and offer resources to support them through the year’s final stretch.